openstack/kuryr-kubernetes/doc/source/devref/service_support.rst

 - LoadBalancerHandler manages Kubernetes endpoints events.
-It manages LoadBalancer, LoadBalancerListener, LoadBalancerPool and LoadBalancerPool members to reflect and keep in sync with the K8s service.
+It manages LoadBalancer, LoadBalancerListener, LoadBalancerPool and LoadBalancerPool members to reflect and keep in sync with the Kubernetes service.
 It keeps details of Neutron resources by annotating the Kubernetes Endpoints object.

 Both Handlers use Project, Subnet and SecurityGroup service drivers to get